2nd-ndn-hackathon/2nd-ndn-hackathon.github.io/cfh.md

 - 1 or 2 PPTx slides, listing the project leader(s) and summarizing the problem, contribution, tasks, required knowledge, and expected outcome

 All the submitted proposals will be reviewed by the Hacking Committee.
-If accepted, the project leader is expected to give a 5 minute “pitch” presentation in the beginning of the Hackathon, soliciting participation from the Hackathon participants.
+If accepted, the project leader is expected to give a 5 minute “pitch” presentation in the beginning of the Hackathon, soliciting participation from the Hackathon attendees.

-Projects will be judged by a panel for the “Best of Hackathon” prize.
-We hope that the hackathon will be a fun event for all and that projects will lead to collaborations extending beyond NDNcomm.
+Projects will be judged by a panel for the "Best of Hackathon" prize.
+We hope that the hackathon will be a fun event for all and that projects will lead to collaborations extending beyond the Hackathon.

 ## Additional information